kenibrewer/www.kenbrewer.com/_posts/2023-04-02-personal-blog-with-cicd.md

 The novel inspired me to consider how I could apply DevOps principles to the specific problems I face at work.
+As I started diving deeper into DevOps, I was somewhat surprised to discover that I already possessed all the core technical skills.
-I was somewhat surprised, when I realized that I already had most of the necessary technical skills, but lacked a framework to apply them in an integrated way.
+I had simply lacked a framework to apply those technical skills in an integrated, synergistic way.
 That led to my decision to set up a blog focused on applying the principles of DevOps to specific problems faced by computational biologists, bioinformaticians, machine learning engineers and data scientists who work in the biotech and pharmaceutical industries.

 ## Criteria for the blog